alangordon258/SelfDrivingCar-Term1-Proj2/README.md

 * validation set accuracy of 98.8%
 * test set accuracy of 96.9%

 A lot of research has already been done on this data set with some researchers achieving accuracies above 99% which actually exceeds human recognition accuracy of 98.81%.
 See [here](http://benchmark.ini.rub.de/?section=gtsrb&subsection=results#3).
-Yann Lec=Cun himself achieved accuracy of 99.17% as part of the GTSRB competition [here](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
+Yann LecCun himself achieved accuracy of 99.17% as part of the GTSRB competition [here](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
 Hence I did not see any reason to change the basic architecture as it had been shown to be very accurate at solving this particular problem.
 The only thing I felt was necessary was to do  some tuning of the number of weights in the convolution layer, which I found from experimentation to have a strong effect and tuning some of the other parameters such as the learning rate and keep probability for the dropout.
 I did notice that in manner of the architectures used by the researchers who got the best results, the output of the 1st convolutional layer is fed directly to the classifier (the fully-connected layers) as higher-resolution features.
 I decided to leave an investigation of this until the end.
 Unfortunately, I did not have enough time to explore this architecture in depth, but this will be a subject of future investigation for me.
 The results as to the efficacy of this architecture speak for themselves.
 I achieved 97% accuracy on the test data and 100% images that were pulled off the Internet.